ijadams/iainteractive504.github.io/_posts/2018-10-10-games-gastronomy.md

 ---
 title: Games & Gastronomy
 project_title: Games & Gastronomy
-description: An editorial shoot for BLAAAH magazine that explains Roger Caillois' categorization of games with the help of some playful dishes.
+description: Art direction and photography for BLAAAH magazine.
+The feature that explores Roger Caillois' categorization of games through the language of food.
 date: 2018-10-10 17:53:38 +0000
 sort_order: 3
 slide_1: